 Applicants can qualify if their income and assets fall under certain limits.
 Assets include savings, investments, and real estate (other than your home).
 (For a more exhaustive list, read this guide from the Social Security Administration).
-Eligible individuals may earn no more than $18,735 annually and own no more than $14,390 in assets; for couples, it is $25,365 for income and $28,720 for assets.
+In 2019, eligible individuals could earn no more than $18,735 annually and own no more than $14,390 in assets; for couples, it was $25,365 for income and $28,720 for assets.

 To find out if you qualify for Extra Help, you’ll need to file an Application for Extra Help with Medicare Prescription Drug Plan Costs through the Social Security Administration.
 They’ll need to know the value of your income and assets.
 If you’re married and living together, you’ll also need to provide information about you and your spouse.